 NormShield has both cloud and on-premises edition for local and distributed scans.
 Master node can handle up to 1024 agents which can scan 2 million edges in a day.

 Many applications rely on authentication and it is easy to create an authenticated scan policy for such applications.
 Customers can even import external scan engine or penetration testing results into NormShield platform.

 To generate the scorecard, NormShield needs only the company domain.
-The engine collects the related information from VirusTotal, Passive DNs servers, web search engines and other Internet wide scanners as well as NormShield's proprietary databases which holds more than 10 billion historic items.
+The engine collects the related information from VirusTotal, Passive DNs servers, web search engines, and other Internet wide scanners as well as NormShield's proprietary databases, which hold more than 10 billion historic items.
 The engine searches the database in order to find all IP address ranges and domain names that belong to the company.
 NormShield uses what is called Open Source Intelligence (OSINT) that is shown below to gather information.
-The following map shows how hackers can leverage their attack vectors by using OSINT resources like hacker forums, social networks, Google, leaked database dumps, paste sites or even legitimate security services like VirusTotal, Censys, Cymon, Shodan or Google Safe Browsing.
+The following map shows how hackers can leverage their attack vectors by using OSINT resources like hacker forums, social networks, Google, leaked database dumps, paste sites, or even legitimate security services like VirusTotal, Censys, Cymon, Shodan, or Google Safe Browsing.

-This data is compiled by NormShield into a simple, readable report with letter-grade scores to help identify and mitigate potential security risks.
-It identifies the risks (CVE / CWE), the risk score of the corresponding vulnerabilities / weaknesses (CVSS / CWSS), attack patterns (CAPEC / FIPS-199 impact level).
-NormShield also classifies the finding into FISMA Cyber Security Framework Area and Maturity Level, NIST 800-53 Control Family, FIPS-200 Area, NIST 800-37 Process Step.
+NormShield compiles this data into a simple, readable report with letter-grade scores to help identify and mitigate potential security risks.
+It identifies the risks (CVE/CWE), the risk score of the corresponding vulnerabilities/weaknesses (CVSS/CWSS), and attack patterns (CAPEC / FIPS-199 impact level).
+NormShield also classifies the findings into FISMA Cyber Security Framework Area and Maturity Level, NIST 800-53 Control Family, FIPS-200 Area, NIST 800-37 Process Step.
 NormShield does all of this without scanning or modifying any of the organization’s business assets.